ovis-hpc/ldms/ldms/src/sampler/dcgm_sampler/ldms-sampler_dcgm_sampler.rst

 each DCGM-compatible Nvidia GPU on the system.
 The schema is named "dcgm" by default.

+By default, this sampler uses the DCGM library's Standaline mode.
-NOTE: This sampler requires the NVidia DCGM daemon "nv-hostengine" running before it can be configured in ldmsd.
+Standalone mode requires the nv-hostenvine daemon to be running.
+If dcgm access is need by more application than just LDMS, standalone mode is required.
+If you are sure that only LDMS will be using the DCGM library, you can run in Embedded mode and not use run the nv-hostengine daemon.

 CONFIGURATION ATTRIBUTE SYNTAX
 ==============================